danmar/cppcheck/readme.txt

         To build Cppcheck without rules (no dependencies): make

+        If you have python it is recommended that you add "SRCDIR=build".
+When that is used, the Makefile uses python to compile Cppcheck (but python is not used at runtime).
+The advantage is that it makes Cppcheck faster.

     g++ (for experts)
     =================
         If you just want to build Cppcheck without dependencies then you can use this command: